inwe-boku/windpower-decomposition-usa/README.md

 Peter Regner, Katharina Gruber, Sebastian Wehrle, Johannes Schmidt

-Code will be published upon final publication of the results.
+**This repository contains code used for unpublished results.
+The code updated upon publication of the results.**

 Abstract